flexDev914/WARAddonClient/.github/ISSUE_TEMPLATE/bug-report.md

 **Additional context**
 Add any other context about the problem here.
+This may be a good place to paste in any error messages you may have gotten.